Skip to main content

 • Single-valued string, number, or boolean attributes.

-• Calculated attributes whose logic returns a single value.
+• Computed attributes whose logic returns a single value.

 • Metafields that resolve to a single value.